allenai/ai2thor/README.md

 Please refer to the [tutorial page](http://ai2thor.allenai.org/tutorials/) for a detailed walkthrough.

 ## News
-* (12/13/2017) We will release a docker container soon.
+* (1/8/2018) If you need a docker version, please contact us so we provide you with the instructions.
+Our docker version is in beta mode.

 ## Requirements